Local Dev System Setup#

 1. Install some basic packages needed in our setup:

-• sudo apt install curl git git-flow build-essential libssl-dev \
+• sudo apt install curl git build-essential libssl-dev \

 libffi-dev zlib1g-dev libsqlite3-dev liblzma-dev libbz2-dev \